Log p-divisible groups associated to log 1-motives: Kato's classification theorem of log -divisible groups

 \subsection{Extensions are always standard \'etale locally}

-In last section, we study standard extensions of classical finite flat group schemes after fixing a chart on the base.
-In this section we show that any extension of one classical \'etale finite flat group scheme by another classical finite flat group is always \'etale locally standard with respect to a suitable chosen local chart.
+In the last section, we studied standard extensions of classical finite flat group schemes after fixing a chart on the base.
+In this section we show that any extension of one classical finite \'etale group scheme by another classical finite flat group scheme is always \'etale locally standard with respect to a suitable chosen local chart.